 All joking aside, every one of these annoying email phrases shares something in common: a need for information, quickly.
 Everyone finds these email expressions frustrating, yet so many of us use them.
 Surely this suggests that something needs to change to make information sharing more efficient?

 Emails were never meant to be used as a communication or information sharing tool, yet the average worker spends over half their working day on emails.
-A more efficient (and much less annoying) way of communicating and sharing information is to use a tool that’s actually built to do just that – intranet software.
+A more efficient (and much less annoying) way of communicating and sharing information is to use a tool that’s actually built to do just that – your online intranet software.
 Never again will you need to chase for an update, reattach files, or repeat what’s already been said, because all the information is easily accessible and traceable from your intranet.
 So, as discussed (sorry), why not try communicating via your intranet instead?